Christmas Time (Don't Let the Bells End): Race for Christmas number one

-The song was the odds-on favourite with the bookmakers to reach number one on the UK Singles Chart, but was beaten by the relatively unknown Gary Jules and Michael Andrews with a cover of Tears for Fears' "Mad World", and thus the band had to settle for the number two position, joining a list of acts including Wham!, The Pogues, Mariah Carey and Cliff Richard to miss out on the top spot (though Cliff did make number one with differing releases too).
+At the start of December 2003, the early favourite to top the UK Singles Chart that Christmas was a cover of "Happy Xmas (War Is Over)" by the finalists of the second series of the British television show Pop Idol – the single was given odds of 8/13, with Sonia Gartside of William Hill remarking: "We can't see them not getting to Number 1."
+However, by the month's halfway point the song had faded in the charts race, and "Christmas Time (Don't Let the Bells End)" had emerged to become bookmakers' new favourite to be Christmas number one.
+In the end, the Darkness were beaten by the relatively unknown Gary Jules and Michael Andrews with a cover of Tears for Fears' "Mad World", and thus the band had to settle for the number two position, joining a list of acts including Wham!, The Pogues, Mariah Carey and Cliff Richard to miss out on the top spot (though Richard did have two Christmas number ones in addition to his number twos).
 According to sales information from Music Week, the Darkness were at number one all week and lost out on Saturday sales – one of the closest battles for Christmas number one in recent years.
-The song had first-week sales of 222,561 and sold just under five thousand copies less than "Mad World".
+The song had first-week sales of 222,561 and sold just under 5,000 copies less than "Mad World".
 According to the Official Charts Company, the song sold 385,000 copies over the Christmas period.